 Examining the AD Docket

-You may examine the AD docket on the Internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2015-0625; or in person at the Docket Operations office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The AD docket contains this proposed AD, the mandatory continuing airworthiness information (MCAI), the regulatory evaluation, any comments received, and other information.
-The address for the Docket Office (phone: 800-647-5527) is in the ADDRESSES section.
+You may examine the AD docket on the internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2018-0723; or in person at Docket Operations between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+The AD docket contains this final rule, the mandatory continuing airworthiness information (MCAI), the regulatory evaluation, any comments received, and other information.
+The address for Docket Operations (phone: 800-647-5527) is listed above.
 Comments will be available in the AD docket shortly after receipt.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Wego Wang, Aerospace Engineer, ECO Branch, FAA, 1200 District Avenue, Burlington, MA 01803; phone: 781-238-7134; fax: 781-238-7199; email: email@example.com.

 End Further Info

 The European Aviation Safety Agency (EASA), which is the Technical Agent for the Member States of the European Community, has issued EASA AD 2018-0075, dated April 5, 2018 (referred to after this as “the MCAI”), to address an unsafe condition for the specified products.
 The MCAI states:

 A fatal accident of an L 410 UVP-E20 aeroplane has been reported.
 Preliminary investigation determined that there was an annunciation of Beta mode on right hand engine, that the propeller went inadvertently behind the fine pitch position and reached a negative thrust position, and that the pitch lock system did not intervene.